preritdas/cs-grader/README.md

 1. **Automated Grading**: Analyzes Java code using the o1-preview model and provides a detailed assessment.
 2. **Customizable Criteria**: Allows instructors to set specific grading requirements.
 3. **Detailed Feedback**: Offers insights on syntax, logic, runtime behavior, and code quality.
-4. **Interactive UI**: Built with Streamlit for an easy-to-use web interface.
 5. **Flexible Scoring**: Supports variable maximum points and extra credit.

 ## How It Works